-Come to a smooth stop without skidding.

-Come to a complete stop behind the stop line, crosswalk, or stop sign.

-If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap).

-Do not let your vehicle roll.

-Keep the front wheels aimed straight ahead.
+- Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, or stop sign. - If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap). - Do not let your vehicle roll. - Keep the front wheels aimed straight ahead.

-When ready to turn:
+When turning:

-Check traffic in all directions.

-Keep both hands on the steering wheel during the turn.

-Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn
+- Check traffic in all directions, including mirror checks (both mirrors) - Keep both hands on the steering wheel during the turn. - Do not change gears during the turn. - Keep checking your mirror to make sure the vehicle does not hit anything on the inside or outside of the turn. - · Vehicle should finish turn in correct lane.

-Vehicle should not move into oncoming traffic.

-Vehicle should finish turn in correct lane.